sinclairzx81/smoke-task/readme.md

 Smoke-Task is a lightweight task runner for node.
 It allows one to write vanilla JavaScript functions which can be run via the terminal or via npm scripts.

-This tools main focus is to provide a scripting environment for running shell commands and offers a single built in function `shell(cmd)`.
-All shell commands are run asynchronously and return Promises to be `awaited`, multiple shell commands can be executed in parallel via `Promise.all()`.
-Useful for watch tasks.
+This tools focus is to provide a simple scripting environment for automating various project workflows in JavaScript.
+It exposes a `shell` function to the script which can be executed sequentially via `async/await` or executed in parallel via `Promise.all()`

 This tool is offered for anyone who finds it useful.
 Supports node 10 and up.